Lithogenes

 Lithogenes is a genus of South American catfish of the family Loricariidae.
-It is the only genus within the subfamily Lithogeneinae.
+It is the only genus within the subfamily Lithogeninae.

 Taxonomy

-Lithogenes is the only genus within the subfamily Lithogeneinae.
+Lithogenes is the only genus within the subfamily Lithogeninae.
 This genus and subfamily, the most basal group in Loricariidae, is the sister group to the rest of the family.
-Relative to an undescribed species of Lithogeneinae, L. valencia has sister group relationship to L. villosus.
+Relative to an undescribed species of Lithogeninae, L. valencia has sister group relationship to L. villosus.

 Species

 The three recognized species in this genus are: